 Salamanca Markets are good.
 You can find so many places down there to have anice lunch as well after the markets.

-Enjoy your time in Tassie and remember the warm clothes almost 10 years ago
+Enjoy your time in Tassie and remember the warm clothes over 11 years ago